atooma/doc-resonance-sdk/docs/source/example.rst

     android:name="com.atooma.resonance.sender.TimelineSenderTimerReceiver"
     android:exported="false" />

-Using a dedicated private process for ``ResonanceCollectorService`` and ``DataSenderTimerReceiver`` is a choice made for keeping data collector load on a dedicated space.
+Using a dedicated private process for ``ResonanceCollectorService`` and ``DataSenderTimerReceiver`` is a choice made for keeping data collector load into a dedicated space.
 It's possible in any case to use main process without problems.

 Working with Resonance API Client
 ---------------------------------------

+Usage of Resonance SDK relies on creation of ``ResonanceApiClient`` class.
+You can easily use it as follows in your ``Application`` class.

 .. code-block:: java

   ResonanceApiClient.with(getApplicationContext()).start();

+``start`` method will have the effect of starting to collect data to be delivered to server.
+Moreover, additional features will be provided for getting detailed information about user.

 Implementing a parking reminder
 ---------------------------------------